GovReady/govready-q/deployment/docker/CreatingApps.md

 As with local development, the production system's compliance app catalog may be cached.
 To see new apps, restart the production instance of GovReady-Q.

 See [Apps.md](../../Apps.md) for more information about how to configure your production instance of GovReady-Q to load apps from local filesystem directories, git repositories (including on-prem git repositories), or Github.

+### Advanced setups for development with a repository of apps

+In this guide we have used the `--appsdevdir` command to specify a location in which app YAML files and assets are stored.
+In a typical setup, all apps are stored in a subdirectory of the location given to `--appsdevdir`.
+If you are developing apps that aren't stored in a single folder, such as if they are divided between folders in a single git repository or across multiple git repositories, then a more advanced configuration of GovReady-Q is necessary.

+Imagine the following directory structure where two Github repositories are cloned into two separate local directories within `apps`, and each has a `compliance_apps` directory holding its apps:

+	.
+	├── apps (`--appsdevdir` directory)
+	│   ├── repo1
+	│   │   └── compliance_apps
+	│   │       ├── myfirstapp
+	│   │       └── mysecondapp
+	│   └── repo2
+	│       └── compliance_apps
+	│           ├── mythirdapp
+	│           └── myfourthapp
+	├── database.sqlite
+	└── docker_container_run.sh

+This directory structure will not work with a vanilla configuration of GovReady-Q, which will only show apps in the compliance app catalog if it is located in an immediate subdirectory of path that it is configured to load apps from.
+We can instead configure GovReady-Q to load apps from *multiple* locations.
+In this case we will configure GovReady-Q to load apps from two locations:

+	apps/repo1/compliance_apps
+	apps/repo2/compliance_apps

+Recall that the path given to `--appsdevdir` is mapped to a path within the Docker container so that the container can see the YAML files on the (host) local filesystem.
+The container sees these directories as

+	/mnt/apps/repo1/compliance_apps
+	/mnt/apps/repo2/compliance_apps

+Log into the Django admin at `http://localhost:8000/admin`.
+Add two new `AppSource` entries:

+For the first, set the `Namespace` to `repo1` (or any other label that will help you distinguish the two repositories) and the `Spec` to

+	{
+	  "type":"local"
+	  "path":"/mnt/apps/repo1/compliance_apps",
+	}

+For the second, set the `Namespace` to `repo2` and the `Spec` to

+	{
+	  "type":"local"
+	  "path":"/mnt/apps/repo2/compliance_apps",
+	}

+Then restart the container:

+	docker container restart govready-q

+and the apps defined in all of the repositories should be visible in the compliance app catalog.